singlebeam/minibolt-sb/bonus-guides/lightning/lndg.md

 ## Dashboard privacy configuration

 LNDg offers the possibility to create links to blockchain and lightning explorers on node aliases and transaction IDs.
-By default, LNDg uses public websites 1ml.com for its lightning explorer and mempool.space for its blockchain explorer.
+By default, LNDg uses public websites *1ml.com* for its lightning explorer and *mempool.space* for its blockchain explorer.

 ### Blockchain explorer

 To preserve privacy it is better that you use your own self-hosted blockchain explorer (e.g. the BTC RPC Explorer).

 * Open your LNDg website at https://minibolt.local:8889 (replace minibolt.local with your node's IP address if necessary)
-* Click on the "Advanced settings" link
+* Click on the `Advanced` settings" link
-* Scroll down to the "Update Local Settings" section
+* Scroll down to the `Update Local Settings` section
-* Find the "NET URL" option and paste the following value if you use [BTC RPC Explorer](../../bitcoin/btcrpcexplorer.md):
+* Find the `NET URL` option and paste the following value if you use [BTC RPC Explorer](../../bitcoin/btcrpcexplorer.md):

 ```
 https://minibolt.local:4000